 - Inspect o-ring gaskets integrity.

 - Drain in winter to prevent blowout; open valves halfway.

-The internal components of a pressure vacuum breaker can become damaged by freezing and by normal use pressure over time.
+The internal components of a pressure vacuum breaker can become damaged by freezing and through regular use over time.
 A clear sign that something is not working properly is leaking from under the bell or bonnet assembly of the valve.
-Repair kits are available from the manufacturer that are specific to each pressure vacuum breaker model.
-The repair consists of turning off the inlet and outlet ball valves, then removing the bonnet assembly.
-Since the repair parts are installed in the reverse order it is a good idea to keep the components well organized as they are removed.
-The repair parts are then installed and the water supply is turned on (inlet water supply valve first).
-Once again local building codes determine if a homeowner is allowed to repair the backflow device or not.
-Most often, even when a homeowner is permitted to repair the backflow device inspection of some sort is required.
+Repair kits are available from the manufacturer specific to each PVB model.

+A standard repair consists of turning off the inlet and outlet ball valves then removing the bonnet assembly.
+Since the repair parts are installed in the reverse order, it is good to keep the components well organized as they are removed.
+The repair parts are then installed, and the water supply is turned on (inlet water supply valve first).
+The local building code may dictate whether or not a homeowner is allowed to repair the backflow device.
+If a homeowner is permitted to repair the backflow device, an inspection of some sort is likely required.